paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 ## § 1860.
 Civil forfeitures
 **(a) In general** Any fishing vessel (including its fishing gear, furniture, appurtenances, stores, and cargo) used, and any fish (or the fair market value thereof) taken or retained, in any manner, in connection with or as a result of the commission of any act prohibited by [section 1857 of this title](./chapter-038-fishery-conservation-and-management.md#section-1857) (other than any act for which the issuance of a citation under [section 1861(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1861/c&num=0&edition=prelim) is sufficient sanction) shall be subject to forfeiture to the United States.
 All or part of such vessel may, and all such fish (or the fair market value thereof) shall, be forfeited to the United States pursuant to a civil proceeding under this section.

-**(b) Jurisdiction of district courts** Any district court of the United States which has jurisdiction under [section 1861(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1861/d&num=0&edition=prelim) shall have jurisdiction, upon application by the Attorney General on behalf of the United States, to order any forfeiture authorized under subsection (a) of this section and any action provided for under subsection (d) of this section.
+**(b) Jurisdiction of district courts** Any district court of the United States which has jurisdiction under [section 1861(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1861/d&num=0&edition=prelim) shall have jurisdiction, upon application by the Attorney General on behalf of the United States, to order any forfeiture authorized under subsection (a) and any action provided for under subsection (d).

-**(c) Judgment** If a judgment is entered for the United States in a civil forfeiture proceeding under this section, the Attorney General may seize any property or other interest declared forfeited to the United States, which has not previously been seized pursuant to this chapter or for which security has not previously been obtained under subsection (d) of this section.
+**(c) Judgment** If a judgment is entered for the United States in a civil forfeiture proceeding under this section, the Attorney General may seize any property or other interest declared forfeited to the United States, which has not previously been seized pursuant to this chapter or for which security has not previously been obtained under subsection (d).
 The provisions of the customs laws relating to—

 (1) the seizure, forfeiture, and condemnation of property for violation of the customs law;

 (2) the disposition of such property or the proceeds from the sale thereof; and

 (3) the remission or mitigation of any such forfeiture;
 shall apply to seizures and forfeitures incurred, or alleged to have been incurred, under the provisions of this chapter, unless such provisions are inconsistent with the purposes, policy, and provisions of this chapter.
-The duties and powers imposed upon the Commissioner of Customs or other persons under such provisions shall, with respect to this chapter, be performed by officers or other persons designated for such purpose by the Secretary.
+The duties and powers imposed upon the Commissioner of U.S. Customs and Border Protection or other persons under such provisions shall, with respect to this chapter, be performed by officers or other persons designated for such purpose by the Secretary.

 **(d) Procedure**